 I obtained my PhD in History from the University of Lancaster in 1993, having previously graduated in Natural Sciences from the University of Cambridge in 1987.

-Before moving to Leeds I held several research fellowships and worked as an editor on the Darwin Correspondence Project in the University of Cambridge.
+Before moving to Leeds I held several research fellowships in the University of Cambridge and worked as an editor on the Darwin Correspondence Project.

 My research relates mainly to the cultural history of science in late Georgian Britain.
 One particular focus of my research is on the history of scientific communication, drawing on the historiography of the book.
 A second major research focus on science and religion in Regency and Victorian society, particularly in regard to natural theology and theologies of nature.

-I recently completed a monograph entitled Reading the Book of Nature: How Eight Bestsellers Reconnected Christianity and the Sciences on the Eve of the Victorian Age, which will be published in the Spring of 2022 by Chicago University Press.
+I recently completed a monograph entitled Reading the Book of Nature: How Eight Best Sellers Reconnected Christianity and the Sciences on the Eve of the Victorian Age, which will be published in the Summer of 2022 by Chicago University Press.

 Among my co-publications are Science Periodicals in Nineteenth-Century Britain: Constructing Scientific Communities (Chicago University Press, 2020), Science in the Nineteenth-Century Periodical: Reading the Magazine of Nature (Cambridge University Press, 2004) and Culture and Science in the Nineteenth-Century Media (Ashgate, 2004).

 I am currently researching a monograph on Publishing Science in the Age of Revolutions, 1789–1832.